nmiculinic/IART-practical/final-report.md

 <sup>Figure 2 - Log share distribution per cluster</sup>

 Our first approach was Mini-Batch Stochastic Gradient Descent with a batch size of 64, an algorithm used to minimize an objective function written as a sum of differentiable functions.
 We applied it with exponential decay learning rate and with varied network architetures (1-3 hidden layers with 10-100-1000 [relu](#res3) neurons), in order to optimize and get better results.
-However, to get even better optimizations, we applied [Adam Optimizer](#res1) and [Batch Normalization](#res2) techniques.
+However, we applied [Adam Optimizer](#res1) and [Batch Normalization](#res2) techniques to speed up our trainings.
 Also, for further generalization, we tried L2 regularization on weights.

 <div style="page-break-after: always;"></div>